Permethrin (On the skin)

 Warnings While Using This Medicine

-- All members of your household should be checked, because lice are easily spread from one person to another.
+- Check all members of your household, because lice are easily spread from one person to another.

 Possible Side Effects While Using This Medicine